criskurtin/BTrack-Wrapper/README.md

 **2.** Add reference to compiled BTrackWrapper.dll to your C# project

-**3.** Add
+**3.** Add the namespace

 		using BWrapper;

-	to your source

-**4.** Create a new BTrackWrapper object to interface with library,ie.:
+**4.** Create a new BTrackWrapper object to interface with library, with first integer argument being hopSize, second being frameSize,ie.:

 		BTrackWrapper btw = new BTrackWrapper(512, 1024);

-	first integer argument being hopSize, second being frameSize

 **5.** Fill the array with samples (create a frame)